MillerLab-UCDavis/Voxit/README.md

 Automated analysis of vocal parameters in audio recordings, by [Lee M. Miller](https://millerlab.faculty.ucdavis.edu/) in collaboration with [Marit J. MacArthur](https://writing.ucdavis.edu/people/mjmacart/) and Robert Ochshorn (author of [Gentle](http://lowerquality.com/gentle/) and [Drift](http://drift3.lowerquality.com)).
 Standalone executable does NOT require a Matlab license; using the full editable codebase does.

 <h2>How to Set Up Standalone VOXIT (without Matlab) on your Machine</h2>
-Whether or not you have Matlab, you can install and use Voxit on your machine, no matter the OS: Windows, Mac, or Linux!
+Whether or not you have Matlab, you can install and use Voxit on your machine!
+For now, it works on Windows, but soon on Mac or Linux as well.
 Note that you may need administrative rights to install and/or run it (e.g. on Windows 10, "Run as administrator", or on Mac/Linux, "sudo").

 1) From the repo ./Voxit folder, download the latest version of the VoxitStandaloneInstaller_.exe file.